 ¶ 49 Leave a comment on paragraph 49 0

-¶ 50 Leave a comment on paragraph 50 1 Education equipped young women with the tools to live sophisticated, genteel lives.
-After sixteen-year-old Elizabeth Davis left home in 1816 to attend school, her father explained that the experience would “lay a foundation for your future character & respectability.” ((William Davis to Elizabeth Davis, March 21, 1816; June 23, 1816; November 17, 1816; Davis Family Papers, Massachusetts Historical Society.))
-After touring the United States in the 1830s, Alexis de Tocqueville praised the independence granted to the young American woman, who had “the great scene of the world . . . open to her” and whose education prepared her to exercise both reason and moral sense. ((Alexis de Tocqueville, Democracy in America, Vol. II., ed.
-Phillips Bradley (New York: Knopf, 1945), 196.))
-Middling young women also used their education to take positions as schoolteachers in the expanding common school system.
-Bristol Academy in Tauten, Maine, for instance, advertised “instruction . . . in the art of teaching” for female pupils. ((A Catalogue of the Officers, Teachers, and Pupils in Bristol Academy (Tauton, MA: Bradford and Amsbury, 1837).))
-In 1825, Nancy Denison left Concord Academy with references indicating that she was “qualified to teach with success and profit” and “very cheerfully recommend[ed]” for “that very responsible employment.” ((Nancy Denison recommendation, May 1825, Titus Orcott Brown Papers, Maine Historical Society.))
+¶ 50 Leave a comment on paragraph 50 0 Education equipped young women with the tools to live sophisticated, genteel lives.
+After sixteen-year-old Elizabeth Davis left home in 1816 to attend school, her father explained that the experience would “lay a foundation for your future character & respectability.” ((William Davis to Elizabeth Davis, 21 Mar 1816, 23 Jun 1816, 17 No 1816, Davis Family Papers, MHS)) After touring the United States in the 1830s, Alexis de Tocqueville praised the independence granted to the young American woman, who had “the great scene of the world…open to her” and whose education prepared her to exercise both reason and moral sense. ((Alexis de Tocqueville, Democracy in America, Chapter IX.))
+Middling young women also utilized their education to take positions as school teachers in the expanding common school system.
+Bristol Academy in Tauten, Maine, for instance, advertised “instruction…in the art of teaching” for female pupils. ((A Catalogue of the Officers, Teachers, and Pupils in Bristol Academy (Tauton, Mass.: Bradford & Amsbury, 1837).))
+In 1825, Nancy Denison left Concord Academy with references indicating that she was “qualified to teach with success and profit” and “very cheerfully recommend[ed]” for “that very responsible employment.” ((Nancy Denison recommendation, May 1825; Titus Orcott Brown Papers, Maine Historical Society.))

-¶ 52 Leave a comment on paragraph 52 0 And so, during the early nineteenth century, opportunities for education and employment often depended on a given family’s class.
+¶ 52 Leave a comment on paragraph 52 0 And so, during the early-nineteenth century, opportunities for education and employment often depended on a given family’s class.
 In colonial America, nearly all children worked within their parent’s chosen profession, whether it be agricultural or artisanal.
 During the market revolution, however, more children were able to postpone employment.
-Americans aspired to provide a “Romantic Childhood”—a period in which boys and girls were sheltered within the home and nurtured through primary schooling. ((Steven Mintz, Huck’s Raft: A History of American Childhood (Cambridge, MA: Belknap Press, 2004).))
+Americans aspired to provide a “Romantic Childhood” – a period in which boys and girls were sheltered within the home and nurtured through primary schooling. ((Steven Mintz, Huck’s Raft: A History of American Childhood (Cambridge, Mass: Belknap Press of Harvard University Press, 2004).))
 This ideal was available to families that could survive without their children’s labor.
 As these children matured, their early experiences often determined whether they entered respectable, well-paying positions or became dependent workers with little prospects for social mobility.

-¶ 57 Leave a comment on paragraph 57 0 Women might also parlay their skills into businesses.
-In addition to working as seamstresses, milliners, or laundresses, women might undertake paid work for neighbors or acquaintances or combine clothing production with management of a boardinghouse.
-Even slaves with particular skill at producing clothing could be hired out for a higher price or might even negotiate to work part-time for themselves.
+¶ 57 Leave a comment on paragraph 57 0 Women might also parlay their feminine skills into businesses.
+In addition to working as seamstresses, milliners, or laundresses, women might undertake paid work for neighbors or acquaintances or combine clothing production with management of a boarding house.
+Even slaves with particular skill at producing clothing could be hired out for a higher price, or might even negotiate to work part-time for themselves.
 Most slaves, however, continued to produce domestic items, including simpler cloths and clothing, for home consumption.

 ¶ 58 Leave a comment on paragraph 58 0